heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/product-design-sprint.md

 ---
 title: "Product Design Sprint"
 tagline: "Create a new product or improve an existing one"
-description: "A Product Design Sprint with Strike is a step-by-step process that accelerates and orders the fuzzy, ambiguous idea stage of product development to create, test and deliver as effectively as possible. "
+description: "Whether you're developing an entirely new product or improving an existing one, it can be hard to get going.
+The Design Sprint is a framework proven to help align teams, develop a hypothesis, prototype a solution and testing it rapidly with as little investment as possible."
 heroImg: "Lead-Design-Sprint"
 tags: ["Product Prototype", "MVP Requirements", "User Feedback", "Team Alignment"]
 weight: 2
 draft: false
 ---
-Whether you're developing an entirely new product or improving an existing one, it can be hard to get going.
-Long, drawn-out meetings and planning sessions bury you in the minutia of your idea.
-Even if you eventually build something, you could spend lots of money and even more, time creating something that your customers don't want.

 <div class="full-width"><img class="lazyload" data-src="/images/Design-Sprint-1.png" srcset="/images/Design-Sprint-1@2x.png 800w" alt="Design Sprints in action" /></div>